guillaumekoenig/mystore/README.md

 mystore instance is running on port 8081.
 The script will try to upload itself to the service, and check that retrieval and removal are working as expected.

+## Limitations

+There are a lot of aspects that makes this program a contrived example.

+### No user identification

+Users can overwrite each other's files; two users can write different contents to the same name.
+A simple alternative would be to return 409 CONFLICT for upload to an existing name (making contents immutable).

+More general solutions would require user authentication to identify who can get and delete which resources.
+Delete could be exclusive to a system user that garbage collects files not retrieved in a long time.

+### Race conditions

+The current implementation does not prevent races at the filesystem level : two users may be writing to the same resource _at the same time_, resulting in mixed contents.

+### Deduplication of contents

+We may want to deduplicate same contents for storage efficiency.
+For example several users could be uploading the same picture under different names.

+Deduplication could be done on upload.
+We maintain a map of existing file hashes, and if the contents already exist, hardlink the new name to existing name (they will have the same inode number, hence sharing the same blocks on disk).
+Concurrent access to the map must be dealt with carefully.
+Hash collisions must be dealt with (maybe by also checking the file).

+Instead of identifying duplicates on insertion, this can be a seperate process running at certain times.
+Saving space by hardlinking files with same contents is the scheme employed by `nix-store --optimize`.

+### Content addressable scheme

+Instead of letting the user pick up a name, we can instead generate one on upload (which would then be made through POST instead of PUT) and return it in the response body.

+Picking a naming scheme based on a hash of the contents allows for easier deduplication.

+### Performance

+Having more and more files in a single directory will eventually hinder performance.
+Directory entries of a directory are not sorted, meaning linear lookup time on the number of entries.

+One way to address the problem is to create a folder hierarchy.
+This is the scheme employed by git to store its objects.
+Each folder of the first level groups together names beginning with the same byte.
+Instead of n lookups, we are down to 256+(n/256) on average.
+With more levels, we are closer to logarithmic lookup time.